Here’s where to stream the Golden Globe nominees in Australia

 Winkler won his first Emmy ever for his role in Barry, where he plays acting teacher Gene Cousineau.
 He's just a tiny bit pathetic, but his students treat him like a god, and seeing Winkler completely lose himself in the role is a thing of beauty.
 The actor is more than worthy of the recognition he's enjoying at the moment, so we can't help but root for him to take home another award.

-- How to watch 2019 Laver Cup tennis live in Australia
+- Where to watch Snapped online in Australia